learninglab-dev/the-resources/data/resources/people/mike-o/ATaleOfTwoTimelines.md

 <iframe src="https://player.vimeo.com/video/486558472?title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/486558472">Mike Apocalypse - GenEd1001</a> from <a href="https://vimeo.com/derekbokcenter">Learning Lab</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-Students in GENED1001 were producing their own videos of apocalyptic stories for their final projects, and the idea was to quickly write, record, and edit a first-person, post-apocalyptic narrative from 9am-1pm on the day of the workshop, and then demo this for them as one potential model for their own projects.
+Students in GENED1001 were producing their own videos of apocalyptic stories for their final projects, and the idea was to quickly write, record, and edit a first-person, post-apocalyptic narrative from 9am-1pm on the day of the workshop, and then demo it as one potential model for their own projects.

 Given that this was a rather short production timeline, it was important to map out all of the elements that needed to be produced -- and in what order -- so that the video could be completed in time for the workshop.